-Special rules for capital gains invested in Qualified Opportunity Funds.
-If you have a capital gain for 2019, you can invest that gain into a Qualified Opportunity Fund and elect to defer part or all of the gain that you would otherwise include in income until December 31, 2026.
-You may also be able to permanently exclude gain from the sale or exchange of an investment in a Qualified Opportunity Fund if the investment is held for at least 10 years.
+Special rules for capital gains invested in qualified opportunity funds (QOFs).
+If you have a capital gain for 2023, you can invest that gain into a QOF and elect to defer part or all of the gain that you would otherwise include in income until December 31, 2026.
+You may also be able to permanently exclude gain from the sale or exchange of an investment in a QOF if the investment is held for at least 10 years.
 For information about how to elect to use these special rules, see the Instructions for Form 8949, Sales and Other Dispositions of Capital Assets.
 For additional information, see Opportunity Zones Frequently Asked Questions on IRS.gov.

-Deferral of gain invested in a Qualified Opportunity Fund.
-If you realize a gain from an actual, or deemed, sale or exchange with an unrelated person and during the 180-day period beginning on the date realizing the gain, invested an amount of the gain in a Qualified Opportunity Fund, you may be able to elect to temporarily defer part or all of the gain that would otherwise be included in income.
-If you make the election, the gain is included in taxable income only to the extent, if any, that the amount of realized gain exceeds the aggregate amount invested in a Qualified Opportunity Fund during the 180-day period beginning on the date the gain was realized.
+Deferral of gain invested in a QOF.
+If you realize a gain from an actual, or deemed, sale or exchange with an unrelated person and during the 180-day period beginning on the date realizing the gain, invested an amount of the gain in a QOF, you may be able to elect to temporarily defer part or all of the gain that would otherwise be included in income.
+If you make the election, the gain is included in taxable income only to the extent, if any, that the amount of realized gain exceeds the aggregate amount invested in a QOF during the 180-day period beginning on the date the gain was realized.

 How to report.
 Report the gain as it would otherwise be reported if you were not making the election.
-Report the election for the amount invested in a Qualified Opportunity Fund (Fund) on Form 8949.
+Report the election for the amount invested in a QOF on Form 8949.
 See the Instructions for Form 8949 for information on how to make the election.
-You will need to attach Form 8997 annually until you dispose of the Qualified Opportunity Fund investment.
+You will need to attach Form 8997 annually until you dispose of the QOF investment.
 See the Form 8997 instructions for more information.

-Qualified Opportunity Investment.
-If you held a qualified investment in a qualified opportunity fund at any time during the year, you must file your return with Form 8997 attached.
+QOF investment.
+If you held a qualified investment in a QOF at any time during the year, you must file your return with Form 8997 attached.
 See the Form 8997 instructions.